widelands/widelands/doc/sphinx/source/introduction.rst

 In non player scenarios, win conditions define when one single player has won a game.
 The definitions of win conditions is very similar to defining starting conditions which returns an array with ``name``, ``description`` and ``func``.
+Take a look at the `endless_game wincondition <https://github.com/widelands/widelands/blob/master/data/scripting/win_conditions/endless_game.lua>`_ for a basic example.
 Let’s make up a quick example: The first player to have 200 logs in his HQ wins the game.
 All others loose.
 Save the following file as ``data/scripting/win_conditions/harvest_logs.lua``.

 .. code-block:: lua